quicwg/base-drafts/draft-ietf-quic-recovery.md

 - MUST use the lesser of the acknowledgement delay and the peer's max_ack_delay after the handshake is confirmed,

-- MUST NOT apply the adjustments above if the resulting RTT sample is smaller than the min_rtt.
-This limits the underestimation of the smoothed_rtt because of a misreporting peer.
+- MUST NOT subtract the acknowledgement delay from the RTT sample if the resulting value is smaller than the min_rtt.
+This limits the underestimation of the smoothed_rtt due to a misreporting peer.

-Additionaly, an endpoint might postpone the processing of acknowledgements when the corresponding decryption keys are not immediately available.
+Additionally, an endpoint might postpone the processing of acknowledgements when the corresponding decryption keys are not immediately available.
 For example, a client might receive an acknowledgement for a 0-RTT packet that it cannot decrypt because 1-RTT packet protection keys are not yet available to it.
-In such cases, an endpoint SHOULD ignore such local delays in its RTT sample until the handshake is confirmed.
+In such cases, an endpoint SHOULD subtract such local delays from its RTT sample until the handshake is confirmed.

 smoothed_rtt and rttvar are computed as follows, similar to {{?RFC6298}}.